runtimeverification/haskell-backend/docs/hooks.md

 ### MAP.values

-Takes a map and returns the list of its values.
+Takes a map and returns a list of its values.

 ~~~
     hooked-symbol values{}(Map{}) : List{}